lingyu123-su/Amadeus/readme.md

 Part of the design of this project references [JudeJiwoo/nmt](https://github.com/JudeJiwoo/nmt), and we would like to express our gratitude here 🙏.

 ***

+## ⚠️ Notes

+The current model is relatively small and may not always generate MIDI that fully matches the description.
+You can try **slightly adjusting parameters such as temperature or top-p** to improve the results.

+We will continue to improve the model to provide more stable and higher-quality generation.

+***